Maya Moore announces she's sitting out 2019 WNBA season

 "What this is all about for us now, as a franchise, as a Lynx family, we need to give her the support she needs," Reeve said.
 "That's all we can do for her.
 There have been times in all of our lives when we felt the pull toward something.
 And Maya had the courage to act on it.
 At this point we'll cheer her on and provide the love and support we always have."

-Moore’s very public announcement comes at a time when it’s expected she will sign a multiyear deal with the Lynx, the team she joined as the first overall pick in the 2011 draft.
+Moore's very public announcement comes on the heels of her signing a multiyear deal with the Lynx, the team she joined as the first overall pick in the 2011 draft.
 And if these two events appear contradictory at first, they are not.

 When reports spread weeks ago about the possibility of Moore not playing this season, many jumped the conclusion that it was due to Moore being unhappy with the Lynx and wanting to force herself out of Minnesota.